alexander-nolan/github-actions-lab/README.md

 - Review and approve the destroy plan
 - Confirm all resources are cleaned up in AWS Console

+### Completion

+Congratulations on completing the GitHub Actions and Terraform integration lab!
+You've successfully configured and executed workflows to manage infrastructure as code, which included planning, applying, and destroying AWS resources based on changes in your repository.

+### Lab Summary:
+- You configured the Terraform environment and variables.
+- You modified instance types and triggered workflows through commits and pull requests.
+- You added triggers for cleanup workflows to ensure resources are destroyed when pull requests are closed.
+- You verified changes and cleanup through the GitHub Actions tab and AWS Console.

+This hands-on experience is crucial for mastering DevOps practices and understanding the power of automation in cloud infrastructure management.

 ### Troubleshooting Guide

 #### Common Issues and Solutions